yuanyucore/awesome-bazi/README.md

 Bazi, also known as the **Four Pillars of Destiny**, is a traditional Chinese astrological system that analyzes a person's destiny based on their birth year, month, day, and hour using the Heavenly Stems and Earthly Branches.

-*For an interactive, user-friendly Bazi chart generator and in-depth interpretations, visit [Your Website Name](https://yuanyucore.com).*
+*For an interactive, user-friendly Bazi chart generator and in-depth interpretations, visit [YuanYu](https://yuanyucore.com).*

 ---